mosi-arch/documents/proof-of-coverage.md

-## coordination from zk-proof and proof of coverage in Insurance industry
+## Coordination from zk-proof and proof of coverage in Insurance industry

 ### zk-proof
 Zero-knowledge proof (ZKP) is a cryptographic protocol that allows one party to prove to another party that a statement is true without revealing any additional information beyond the truth of the statement itself.